newcomb-luke/kOS-KASM/README.md

 For documentation on how to use KASM, see [the guide](https://newcomb-luke.github.io/kOS-KASM/)

+## Support

+Besides reading the guide above, support on how to use and write KASM code can be found in the [KASM Discord Server](https://discord.gg/APETM2ceVZ).

 ## Installation

 The Kerbal Assembler can either be installed via [cargo](https://github.com/rust-lang/cargo) through [crates.io](https://crates.io/), or as a standalone binary.